antiguatechlabs/antigua-tech-labs/memory-bank/systemPatterns.md

 - Custom styling through a combination of component props and global CSS
 - Custom reusable components for consistent UI patterns

+#### Component Organization

+The project organizes components into logical categories:

+- `/components/common`: Shared utility components like Section and ScrollPreserver
+- `/components/layout`: Structural components like Navbar, Footer, and MobileMenu
+- `/components/sections`: Page section components like Hero, Features, and Contact
+- `/components/ui`: UI utility components like GradientText, BlurText, and ThemeToggle

 #### Custom Components

 The project includes several custom components that should be used whenever possible: